Dre Campbell Farm

 Good and Bad Kale Companion Plants

-Kale, a cold-hardy crop, can thrive in mild winters.
-It also grows well in the spring and fall.
-Plus, the right companion plants can help kale thrive even better.
+Kale is a cold-hardy crop that thrives in winter and grows well in spring and fall.
+The right companion plants can help kale thrive even better.

 Companion planting can help ward off certain pests, attract beneficial insects, and more.
-Below are plants that you can grow next to kale, as well as those to avoid planting near it.
+Below are plants that you can grow next to kale and those to avoid planting near it.

 The Best Companion Plants for Kale